refi64/vuedart/site/web/intro.md

 ### Addendum #2: Building for production

-If you want to deploy a VueDart app in production, you'll want to run `pub build`; while `pub serve` defaults to debug mode builds, `pub build` defaults to release mode.
-Also note that, when doing a release build, your `vue` scripts from unpkg will automatically be converted to `vue.min.js`.
+If you want to deploy a VueDart app in production, you'll want to run `webdev build`; while `webdev serve` defaults to debug mode builds, `webdev build` defaults to release mode.
 <div id="data"></div>

 ## Declaring data